Nonconcentration of return times: Combs

 \section{Combs}

-Recall the definition of the comb product of two graphs and of the finite collision property in Section \ref{finitecolsec}.
+Recall the definition of the comb product of two graphs and of the finite collision property in Section~\ref{finitecolsec}.
 In this section we prove that the graph $G=G(\{h_i,n_i\})$, for $\{h_i, n_i\}$ satisfying (\ref{seqcond}), is such that $\comb_0(\Z,G)$ does not have the finite collision property.
 We begin with a sketch to illustrate the idea of the proof.

-Let $i\geq 1$ and write $h,n$ for $h_i,n_i$ respectively.
-Our goal is to get the two walkers inside the same expander $E_i$ since then they collide with positive probability by Lemma \ref{collision_inside_expander}.
-Starting from the base of the comb, the probability of reaching height $h$ before returning to the base is $h^{-1}$.
-If this happens, the random walk has positive probability of being ``swallowed'' in the expander $E_i$ and stay in it for $n$ steps.
-At each visit to the tip of the expander, that is, the vertex $h$, the probability of getting back to the base of the comb is $h^{-1}$.
-The other expanders, above and below $E_i$ are either too small or too far away to matter.
+In the rest of this section we sometimes write $h,n$ for $h_i,n_i$, respectively.
+Our goal is to get the two walkers inside the same expander $E_i$ since then they collide with positive probability by Lemma~\ref{collisioninsideexpander}.
+Starting from the base of the comb, the probability of reaching height $h$ before returning to the base is $(3h)^{-1}$.
+If this happens, the random walk has positive probability of being ``swallowed'' in the expander $E_i$ and staying in it for $n$ steps.
+At each visit to the tip of the expander, that is, the vertex $h$, the probability of getting back to the base of the comb before returning to $h$ is $(3h)^{-1}$.
+The other expanders, above and below $E_i$, are either too small or too far away to matter.
 We deduce that by time $hn$ the typical behavior of the walker is to walk about $h$ steps on the base of the comb, then rise to height $h$, have about $h$ excursions of length $n$ inside the expander and finally return to the base of the comb.

-Thus, after $h^2 n$ steps, each random walker has performed about $h^2$ steps on the base of the comb (this is a simple random walk on $\Z$) and in about $h$ of them it performs excursions of length $hn$ in which it spends most of the time in the expander $E_i$.
-The base points on $\Z$ of these $h$ long excursions are roughly $h$ uniform points in $\{-h, \ldots, h\}$, so the probability that in at least one of them the two walkers are in the same base point is uniformly positive.
+Thus, after $h^2 n$ steps, each random walker has performed about $h^2$ steps on the base of the comb (this is a simple random walk on $\Z$) and in about $h$ of them it performs excursions of length $hn$ in which it spends most of the time in the expander~$E_i$.
+The base points on $\Z $ of these $h$ long excursions are roughly $h$ uniform points in $\{-h,\ldots, h\}$, so the probability that in at least one of them the two walkers are over the same base point is uniformly positive.
 We conclude that by time $h^2 n$ the two walkers have positive probability of colliding.
-This occurs in all scales, that is, for all $i\geq 0$.
-Each scale has no influence on what occurs in the next scale hence we get the required result.
+This occurs in all scales, that is, for all $i\geq0$.
+Each scale has almost no influence on what occurs in the next scale; hence we get the required result.